1. What is NIC?

 - Tourism- carried out through tourist resorts, hotels, and cultural sites

-- Manufacturing – at least 60% local raw material content
+- Manufacturing – at least 60% of local raw material content

 - Hospitals and medical clinics Low and medium income Housing